 This is an annual award of $1,200 and applicants may be pursuing training at any level that advances the applicant’s knowledge in archives or records management.
 Training could be through a university degree program, a college program, or any a single training session such as a workshop or institute.
 Applicants are assessed by a committee appointed by the Association of Canadian Archivists Foundation on the basis of a written application.

 Scholarship holders will also be provided membership in the Association of Canadian Archivists and will have an opportunity to arrange for a mentor to guide them in developing their career, if desired.

 Successful applicants must:

-- Be an Indigenous person in Canada,
+- Be Indigenous and live in Canada

 - Demonstrate that they are interested in a career in archives and records and are committed to completing their chosen course of study

-PDF application for this scholarship (English Language)
+Online application for this scholarship (English Language)

-PDF application for this scholarship (French Language)
+Online application for this scholarship (French Language)